AzenoX/php-string2chaining/README.md

 There is only one method: **parse()**

-For example when testing with Laravel, we can have something like this:
+For example when testing with PHPUnit, we can have something like this:

 ```php
 public function setUp(): void